zd123/MY-FORK-zacks-test-three/Week-05-after-student-updated-4s-lecture/lecture.md

 # This is the lecture file.

 ## IM UPDATING THIS LECTURE FILE AGAIN JUST TO SEE WHAT HAPPENS
-In this case, the student did not update this file again.
+In this case, the student is updating the lecture file again.

 !!!!!!!!!!!!!!!!!!
 !!!!!!!!!!!!!!!!!!